hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 **Highlights**

+* **Migration Wizard:** Migrate from Google reCAPTCHA or Cloudflare Turnstile to hCaptcha in just a few clicks.
+* **Built-in Anti-Spam:** Honeypot fields and minimum submit time catch bots before the hCaptcha challenge, reducing friction for real users.
 * **Detailed Analytics:** Get detailed analytics on hCaptcha events and form submissions.
 * **AI-Ready Security:** Selected security actions are exposed via the WordPress Abilities API for automation and AI-driven workflows.
 * **Pro and Enterprise:** Supports Pro and Enterprise versions of hCaptcha.